 An online editorial calendar rocks when meeting the needs of complex teams operating in real-time.
 Electronic calendars are particularly beneficial for groups interfacing across multiple time zones.
 Or, increasingly, those now working at home due to a global pandemic.

 What types of advantages accrue from online calendars?
-Team members may interact directly on the calendar, regardless of time or place.
+Content team members may interact directly on the calendar, regardless of time or place.
 Interactive documents may be modified, commented upon, or edited.

 Does it support both simple or complex publishing schedules?